EXPLANATIONS

 Provided here are files intended to assist amateur astronomers looking for observational data for the Sun, the Moon, the planets and Pluto.
 The data listed differ from those typically found in the "Astronomical Almanac for the Year xxxx" in the following ways:

 (1) All of the data reference the equator and equinox of date, unless noted otherwise, and distances always have light time factored in rather than being "true" distances as if the speed of light were infinite.
 Thus, distances, parallax, and visual sizes as listed here are apparent data, and should be more useful than the corresponding data listed in the AA.
-Where the size of an object is needed in a computation, be aware that the size used here is always that of the equatorial diameter (it appears the AA may lists the mean diameter).
+Where the size of an object is needed in a computation, be aware that the size used here is always that of the equatorial diameter (it appears the AA may list the mean diameter).

 (3) In all cases where the Sun shines on an object to be viewed from our planet, the tabulated time refers to the dynamical time of the observation of the referenced object at its location at time (TT - light time1), as illuminated by the Sun at its location at time (TT - light time1 - light time2).
 The methodology used to produce the AA is not totally clear.
 However, the methodology used here is that which is described on pages B66-B70 for the "Equinox Method" which does take into account the two delay times.